itmat/Normalization/README.md

 ### 1. RUN_NORMALIZATION

 This runs the Normalization pipeline. <br>
 You can also run it step by step using the scripts documented in [#2.
-NORMALIZATION STEPS].
+NORMALIZATION STEPS](https://github.com/itmat/Normalization/tree/master#2-normalization-steps).

     run_normalization --sample_dirs <file of sample_dirs> --loc <s> \